SDK Reference¶

 Promise<HumanScoresListResponse> |

-Human scores (pagination or by partyIds) |
+Human scores (pagination / partyIds / emails) |

 getHumanScoreByPartyId(partyId) |